fablab-leoben/UV_furnace/README.md

 |  51  |   5    | [m]  | eight-pole bell wire | or other wires with different colors |
 |  52  |   1    |  []  | Female/Male 'Extension' Jumper Wires - 40 x 6"                            | to wire the sensors       |
 |  53  |   1,5  | [m²] | plywood 12x1000x1500 mm                                                   |                           |

+Estimated costs: **~1000 €**
+It really depends on your manufacturing possibilities and the shops where you buy the components.
+Also be aware that we are using a 300 nm UV LED for **~260 €/piece**!
+Try to recycle parts when you have a low budget and drop expensive nice to have parts like the "USB-Einbaubuchse" and "RJ45-Einbaubuchse" which cost ~40 € each.
+So there is enough room to cut the costs down :)

 ### 3. Required tools